 This is what the stored data looks like in the Event Store:

 In a nutshell, the data is a complete log of past events.
-Now, whenever the business throws you a tricky "what happened" question, you can give a very detailed answer, feel like the smartest person in the room, and as a bonus, hopefully, get a raise.
+Now, whenever the business throws you a tricky "what happened" question, you can give a detailed answer, feel like the smartest person in the room, and, hopefully, get a raise.

 Have you noticed the Version?
 The Version enables us to time-travel in the realm of Event Sourcing.
 To get a specific Account version, we can query related events from the database up to that version and use them to restore the Account.
 If using a version to query the data is not your cup of tea, you could use a Timestamp from your event store instead.